 S. Stephens Plastering is a Somerset based company that deals with all aspects of traditional and modern plastering, including lime render, lime plaster, lime pointing, eco plastering, skimming, cement render and more.

 I pride myself on high quality workmanship at an honest price.
-I specialise in large projects, working directly for clients and giving every job my full attention, no matter how big or small, whether that’s skimming one ceiling or lime rendering an entire manor house.
+I specialise in large projects, working directly for clients and giving every job my full attention, whether it is a renovation or a re-render.

 I cover the whole of the South West and can also travel further if required, including to London and the South East.
 To find out more, phone me on 07989 159 391 or drop me an email

 My name is Sam Stephens and I set up S. Stephens Plastering to provide high quality traditional and heritage plastering services at an honest price.
 I am clean and meticulous in my work but my business overheads are low so I am able to reflect this in my prices.

 I specialise in working on traditional properties using lime plaster and mortars as well as historic, heritage and Eco plasters.
 I enjoy working closely with my clients to achieve a result that is appropriate and loved by both the client and the building.

 I am a hard working family man and I enjoy every aspect of plastering, from advising on the appropriate type of plaster, to skimming plasterboard, to making a stone wall look beautiful with organic curves and rounded corners.
 I especially enjoy the creative side of plastering, such as creating coins on the side of buildings, building mullion windows out of plaster, or anything particularly detailed and artistic.

 My approach is simple – it is important to use the right material for the type of building in order to allow the building to work as it should, whether that’s an NHL lime (naturally hydraulic lime), a putty lime or an Eco plaster.